kuke start / stop / kill¶

 Aliases: kuke kill → kuke k.

 Sends SIGKILL.
-Useful when a container is unresponsive.
+Useful when a cell is unresponsive.
 For the daemon itself, prefer the dedicated kuke daemon kill shortcut — it knows the daemon's static coordinates.

 Common flags¶